1990 United States Senate election in Nebraska

 The 1990 United States Senate election in Nebraska was held on November 5, 1990.
 Incumbent Senator J. James Exon ran for re-election to a third term.
-He was challenged by former Congressman Hal Daub, the Republican nominee, who had previously run for the Senate in 1988.
-Exon defeated Daub in a landslide, winning 59% of the vote.
+He was challenged by Republican nominee Hal Daub, who had previously represented the 2nd congressional district before unsuccessfully running for the U.S. Senate in 1988.

+National Republicans targeted Exon's seat, given President George Bush's landslide victory in the state in 1988 and Exon's narrow victory in 1984.
+However, the midterm elections saw comparatively little change nationwide, and saw the fewest number of Senate seat changes since the ratification of the Seventeenth Amendment in 1913.
+Exon ultimately defeated Daub in a landslide, winning 59% of the vote.

 This was the last time that a Democratic candidate won the Class II Senate seat in Nebraska, and Exon remains the only Democrat to have held this seat in the Senate.

 Background

-In 1984, despite Ronald Reagan's landslide presidential victory in the concurrent election, J. James Exon flipped the Senate seat, defeating Republican Nancy Hoch with nearly 52% of the vote.
+In 1984, despite Ronald Reagan's landslide presidential victory in the concurrent election, J. James Exon held the Senate seat, defeating Republican Nancy Hoch with nearly 52% of the vote.
 By contrast, Reagan won Nebraska in the presidential election with 70% of the vote to 28% for Democratic candidate Walter Mondale.

-The 1990 election was held as part of the midterm election cycle of Republican President George H. W. Bush's term.
-Historically, the President's party struggles during the midterms.